MCV-Software/socializer/doc/manual.md

 ## Credits

-Socializer is developed and mantained by [Manuel Cortez,](https://manuelcortez.net) with contributions by [Anibal Hernandez](https://dragodark.com)
+Socializer is developed and maintained by [Manuel Cortez,](https://manuelcortez.net) with contributions by [Anibal Hernandez](https://dragodark.com)

 We would also like to thank the translators of Socializer, who have allowed the spreading of the application.